King Salman International Airport

-King Salman International Airport is an international airport in development, which would serve Riyadh, the capital of Saudi Arabia.
-It would succeed the current King Khalid International Airport,and would be built around it.
+King Salman International Airport (Note: Arabic: مطار الملك سلمان الدولي (romanized: Maṭār al-Malik Salmān ad-Duwalī)) is an international airport under construction serving Riyadh, the capital of Saudi Arabia.
+It would succeed the current King Khalid International Airport, and would be built around it.
 The airport is being designed by British architectural firm Foster + Partners.

 History

-To improve socio-economic development and boost tourism in Saudi Arabia, the sector on which the Government of Saudi Arabia has laid a strong emphasis by realising its potential since the last decade, in December 2022, the Crown Prince of Saudi Arabia, Mohammed bin Salman, proposed the plan of building a new airport with the goal of boosting tourism in Saudi Arabia, by expanding the existing King Khalid International Airport, as part of Saudi Arabia's Vision 2030.
-The airport’s vice president is Ersel Göral.
+To accommodate the increasing number of travelers into and out of the kingdom, and to improve socio-economic development and boost tourism in Saudi Arabia, aa sector on which the Saudi Arabia has laid a strong emphasis by realising its potential since the last decade, in December 2022, the Crown Prince of Saudi Arabia, Mohammed bin Salman, proposed the plan of building a new airport with the goal of boosting tourism in Saudi Arabia, by expanding the existing King Khalid International Airport, as part of Saudi Arabia's Vision 2030.
+The airport’s vice president is business man Marco Mejia.

 Facilities

-The airport includes six passenger terminals, an iconic terminal, private aviation terminal and six runways among other facilities and amenities.
+The airport includes six passenger terminals, an iconic terminal, a private aviation terminal and six runways among other facilities and amenities.
 The airport covers an area of 57 km^{2} (22 sq mi) and wants to handle 100 million passengers per year by 2030, and 185 million passengers per year by 2050.
-It also wants to handle 3.5 million tonnes of cargo per year by 2050.
-It is planned to use renewable energy, and hopes to get a LEED Platinum Certification.
-It is being designed by the British architectural firm, Foster + Partners and engineering consultancy, Jacobs, and is planned to have a single concourse area with a loop to connect other terminals, along with multiple entrances and exits.
-It is planned to also have a 4.2 sq.mi. area reserved for retail and office space.
-It wants to be among the world's largest airports.
+It also aims to handle 3.5 million tonnes of cargo per year by 2050.
+It is planned to rely renewable energy, and plans to get a LEED Platinum Certification.
+It is being designed by the British architectural firm, Foster + Partners and engineering consultancy Jacobs, and is planned to have a single concourse area with a loop to connect other terminals, along with multiple entrances and exits.
+It is planned to also include a 4.2 sq.mi. area reserved for retail and office space.
+It aims to be among the world's largest airports.